How do I create a config rule for unsupported resource types using AWS Config?

 PutEvaluations API and AWS::::Account resource type value

-The steps and examples in this article find all the Amazon Cognito UserPools that have MFA: OFF, and mark the results as NON_COMPLIANT.
+The steps and examples in this resolution find all the Amazon Cognito UserPools that have MFA: OFF and then mark the results as NON_COMPLIANT.
 However, you can modify the process to meet your specific requirements with any unsupported resource type.
-You can find more code examples that use the AWS::::Account resource type on the aws-config-rules GitHub page.
+For more code examples that use the AWS::::Account resource type, see the aws-config-rules GitHub page.

 The PutEvaluations API call includes the following parameters: